 These are contacts that were part of a deal that has closed, and thus are now customers.
 It’s important that once a contact becomes a customer, they are properly categorized as such so they can be excluded from receiving additional marketing messages.

-These are contacts that the Customer Success team has deemed “true fans” of your company and can often be go-to contacts for reference checks, testimonials, etc. This lifecycle stage is optional and used less often than the others.
+These are contacts that the Customer Success team has deemed “true fans” of your company and can be go-to contacts for reference checks and testimonials.
+This lifecycle stage is optional and used less often than the others.

 Automating Stage Movement

 As you develop processes in your CRM and marketing automation system, certain activities can be used to automatically set lifecycle stage forward.
 You should rarely be adjusting this field manually (except for SQL).

 When a contact downloads certain content (e.g. ebooks) they should be automatically converted to the lead stage.

 When a lead fills out a demo request form, they should automatically convert to the MQL stage.